For an Audio Version of this article click here:

 Why don’t they, for instance, call for Austrians to sit at the Fed?
 Why don’t they demand more Fed critics lead policy?
 The answer might be elementary: politicians still want their stimulus, but they just want the money printer to be black or female.
 Here is the ultimate compromise that should satisfy conservatives and liberals: nominate Thomas Sowell or Walter Williams!

 Do you care about diversity at the Federal Reserve?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com